 Innovative teams are rare, as teams usually do not know how to cope with people’s different understandings and competition with each other.

-The ambi teamwork method helps top managers grow into an innovative and effective team by directing team members to stop competing with each other, linking self-interest to maximizing mutual benefits, prioritizing mutual trust and support, integrating very different understandings, and making profitable innovation decisions.
+A science-based teamwork development helps top managers grow into an innovative team by directing team members to stop competing with each other, linking self-interest to maximizing mutual benefits, prioritizing mutual trust and support, integrating very different understandings, and making profitable innovation decisions.

 1) takes into account exactly the needs of the company and the specifics of the operating environment;

 2) is based on the best scientific evidence;

 3) is based on long-term experience in advising top managers.